jkosik/gcis/README.md

 ## gitlab-ci-image-scanner (gcis)
-- scrapes all GitLab `gitlab-ci.yml` files
+- scrapes all GitLab `gitlab-ci.yml` files in all Groups & Projects API token has access to.
 - identifies Docker images in use
 - executes security scan
 - provide reports
+  - list on Docker images pre Gitlab Project
+  - scan results of unique Docker Images

 ### Usage
 1. Compile